Qovery/Replibyte/README.md

 ## FAQ

-⬆️ *Open an issue if you have any question - I'll pick the most common questions and put them here with the answer*
+⬆️ _Open an issue if you have any question - I'll pick the most common questions and put them here with the answer_

 # Contributing

 ## Local development

-To develop in local, you need to install and run [Docker](https://www.docker.com/) and then run `docker-compose up` to start local databases.
-At the moment, the docker-compose includes 2 postgres database instances.
-One source and one destination.
-In the future, we'll provide more options.
+For local development, you will need to install [Docker](https://www.docker.com/) and run `docker-compose up` to start the local databases.
+At the moment, `docker-compose` includes 2 Postgres database instances.
+One source and one destination database.
+In the future, we will provide more options.

-Once your docker instances are running, you can run the RepliByte tests.
+Once your Docker instances are running, you can run the RepliByte tests, to check if everything is configured correctly:

 ```shell
 cargo test